mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 ```

 should do this.
 The advantage if using this tool is, that we beside resizing
 we can as well create PDF's for inclusion into LaTeX documents.
-Here an example for a PNF image.
+Here an example for a PNG image.

 ```{.pikchr label=fossil-sample app=fossil-2.17 ext=png width=500 height=300}
 box "box"